alwashmi/MasterParser/README.md

 ### Pull requests
 Pull requests and contributions are very appreciated and welcome!
 They will be tested then applied.
 We must be able to test them against a sample.
-We'll try to do some simple modifications if testing is not successful depending on the amount of modification needed.
+We'll try to do some simple modifications if testing is not successful depending on the amount of modifications needed.

 ## License
 This project is licensed under [GNU General Public License v3.0](https://github.com/alwashmi/MasterParser/blob/master/LICENSE)